federico-cristina/calc/README.md

 > WARNING: **calc** is an experimental programming language in development stage,
 > **nothing** is decided and everything can change.

-This is the main repository for the **calc** programming language and its tools, documentation and standard library.
+This is the main repository of the **calc** programming language and its tools, documentation and standard library.

 ## Goals and Principles